Operation Condor: History

-U.S. documents dated 17 April 1977, listed both Chile and Argentina as active in using communications media for the purpose of broadcasting propaganda.
+US documents dated 17 April 1977, listed both Chile and Argentina as active in using communications media for the purpose of broadcasting propaganda.
 The objective of the propaganda had two purposes.
 The first purpose was to defuse/counter criticism of the governments involved by foreign media and the second was to cultivate national pride in the local populace.
 One propaganda piece created by Chile entitled, "Chile after Allende", was distributed amongst the governments acting under Condor.
 However, the document notes only that Uruguay and Argentina were the only two countries to acknowledge the agreement.
 Paraguay's government was listed only as using the local press, "Patria", as its main propaganda producer.
 A meeting that was to have taken place in March 1977, discussing "Psychological warfare techniques against terrorists and leftist extremists", was canceled due to the restructuring of the intelligence services of both Argentina and Paraguay.

 In late 1977, due to unusual storms, numerous corpses washed up on beaches south of Buenos Aires, producing evidence of some of the government's victims.
 There were also hundreds of cases of babies and children being taken from mothers in prison who had been kidnapped and later disappeared; the children were handed over in illegal adoptions to families and associates of the regime.
 The CIA also reported that Operation Condor countries took very well to the idea of working together, and developed their own communications network and combined training initiatives in areas such as psychological warfare.